airbytehq/airbyte/docs/integrations/sources/postgres.md

 ALTER DEFAULT PRIVILEGES IN SCHEMA <schema_name> GRANT SELECT ON TABLES TO airbyte;
 ```

-Your database user should now be ready for use with Dataline.
+Your database user should now be ready for use with Airbyte.